Severe pain in pets

 Move your pet to a safe space

-- Make sure both you and your pet are safe and if necessary, slowly and gently, move them to a safe space.
+- Make sure both you and your pet are safe, and if necessary, gently move them.

 - If necessary, use a blanket, board or towel to help move them.